Florence Klotz: Death

 Klotz died at her Manhattan home of cardiac arrest, four days after her 86th birthday.
-She is survived by her niece, Suzanne DeMarco.
+Her only immediate survivor was her niece, Suzanne DeMarco.
 Klotz's partner, producer and stage manager Ruth Mitchell, died in 2000.

 Awards

 All of the Tony Awards Klotz won were for musicals directed by Hal Prince, with whom she had a long association.
+Her sixth award, for the 1994 revival of Show Boat, gave her more Tonys than any previous costume designer.